 Adult Education instruction is offered online to those who qualify.
 The program’s main objectives are to motivate students to complete high school and advance into postsecondary education and/or gainful employment.
 Advantages for students’ enrolling in Adult Education classes:

 - Free WorkKeys exam – National Career Readiness Certification

 - Participation in the Fall or Spring Adult Education graduation

 - Free tuition for one college-level course at any two-year college in the state of Alabama

-Career Pathways, also offered through Adult Education, is designed to help Adult Education students obtain both their high school equivalency (GED or non-traditional high school diploma) and employment through linking academic preparation classes with occupational training.
+Mobilizing Alabama Pathways (MAP), also offered through Adult Education, is designed to help Adult Education students obtain both their high school equivalency (GED or non-traditional high school diploma) and employment through linking academic preparation classes with occupational training.
 Once students obtain their high school equivalency and occupational training, they receive assistance with resume preparation and job interview skills to aid them in their search for employment.
-All training programs approved through the Workforce Investment Opportunities Act (WIOA) are offered through the Career Pathways program.
+All training programs approved through the Workforce Investment Opportunities Act (WIOA) are offered through the MAP program.